verilog-indeed/nano_4k_quad_7segment/README.md

 Pins 13, 17, 18, 19, 20, 21 and 22 are connected to segments A, B, C, D, E, F and G respectively.

 Pins 35, 34, 32 and 31 are connected to the anodes of digit 4, 3, 2 and 1 respectively (where digit 1 is the least signficant, digit 4 is the most significant).
+Consider using a current limiting resistor for each anode.

 ![7-segment in action](https://github.com/verilog-indeed/nano_4k_quad_7segment/blob/dev/media/7segment_nano_4k.jpg)